 We invite individuals from academic and applied backgrounds as well as business, public authorities, NGOs, NPOs and education institutions to submit their papers, reflections as well as workshop proposals to the topics addressed in the tracks.
 We welcome interdisciplinary approaches to the conference topics.

-Papers submitted are peer-reviewed in a double-blind process and if accepted, are published in the conference proceedings and are also published online according to Open Access principles.
-Workshop proposals, PhD colloquium papers and reflections that have been submitted and selected by the chairs are also published in the paper and online proceedings.
+Full papers are peer-reviewed in a double-blind process and if accepted, are published by the IEEE Computer Society Conference Publishing Services (CPS) and available online on IEEE Xplore Digital Library.
+Workshop proposals, PhD colloquium papers and reflections that have been submitted and selected by the chairs are published with Edition Donau-Universität Krems and available online according to Open Access principles.

 The procedure used for the CeDEM Best Paper Prize is as follows: